 DAL-701 is a professional standard alcohol test kit supplied in packs of 25 alcohol test strips or bulk 250 alcohol test packs.

 The alcohol test is also widely used to dip into other liquids as an instant test for alcohol.
-The result is not semi-quantative if the fluid tested is not saliva.
-Care must be taken to avoid liquids containing strong azo blue dyes, high caffeine levels and extreme pH products, but considering these limitations the test makes a very cost effective immediate point of test alcohol screen with the option of immediate saliva testing to evaluate blood alcohol levels if alcohol comsuption is suspected.
+The result is not semi-quantitative if the fluid tested is not saliva.
+Care must be taken to avoid liquids containing strong azo blue dyes, high caffeine levels and extreme pH products, but considering these limitations the test makes a very cost-effective immediate point of test alcohol screen with the option of immediate saliva testing to evaluate blood alcohol levels if alcohol consumption is suspected.